saiskee/it-works/README.md

 Username: Abigail_Keith@flipchart.com
 Password: keithab
 ```
-You could then create a survey inside this account and assign it to any employee beneath the CEO, for example Jaslene Sparks:
+You could then create a survey inside Abigail's account and assign it to any employee beneath her in the hierarchy of the company, for example Jaslene Sparks:
 ```
 Username: Jaslene_Sparks@flipchart.com
 Password: sparksja